8 Ways to Style the Shadow DOM

 }

-Like inheritable styles, there's nothing you need to do.
-This is more CSS goodness that just works!
+Like inheritable styles there's nothing you need to do.
+This is built-in CSS magic that just works!
 Using these is an excellent way to easily define global styles and selectively apply them (versus inheriting, which may be unexpected or undesired).

 3. ::part pseudo-element

-Shadow DOM can make specific elements available to external styles by giving them a part attribute:
+A shadow DOM can make specific elements available to global styles with the part attribute:

 <p part="intro">I can be styled from outside the shadow root.</p>